 The first major report of the project presented community conditions, route performance, asset inventory, and financial analysis.
 This report helps inform future aspects of the project moving forward toward initial route concepts and final alternatives.

-Presentation on survey results and preliminary system concepts (click to view)
+November 14, 2019 Presentation on survey results and preliminary system concepts

 The next piece of work was a presentation of: the onboard rider survey and online community survey results, current trends in public transportation and mobility, transit planning concepts and trade-offs, and preliminary system concepts for discussion of how a new system could operate.